sathiyatskrj/Speechmate/README.md

 ## 🔮 The Future: "Project Tribal-Link"

-SpeechMate is the prototype engine.
-Our roadmap includes:

-1.  **Multi-Dialect Support:** Expanding to **Onges, Great Andamanese etc**.
+We are just getting started.
+SpeechMate is the scalable engine for a revolution:

+1.  **Pan-India Expansion:** We will adapt this engine for **Onges, Great Andamanese, Jarawa, and Sentinelese**.
-2.  **Voice Contribution:** Allowing elders to record pronunciations directly into the app to build a "Voice Archive".
+2.  **Voice of the Elders:** A feature for elders to record folklore and songs directly, creating a **Living Archive**.
-3.  **Cross-Platform AI:** Porting the C++ bridge to iOS/Swift.
+3.  **Global Heritage Network:** Connecting tribal communities worldwide to share their preservation stories.

+*This is a movement.
+Join us in preserving the diversity of humanity.*

 ---
 <p align="center">